rmaree/tecmap/README.md

 3. Edit **TILE_API_KEY** if you want to use the Transport raster tiles from Thunderforest.com [https://www.thunderforest.com/maps/transport/](https://www.thunderforest.com/maps/transport/), otherwise default OSM [https://openstreetmap.org/](https://openstreetmap.org/) raster tiles will be used.

 ## Run locally
-Open the tecmap.html page in your browser.
+Open the tecmap.html page in your desktop computer's browser.
+Or copy the HTML page and data/ to a web server for remote access.

 ## Future plans, contact
 I am aware of the limitations of such a client-side approach.
-Having a database to store routes and stop and an API called from the web client would be more elegant but for the moment I wanted to keep it very simple.
+Having a database to store routes and stops and an API called from the web client would be more elegant but for the moment I wanted to keep it very simple so that anyone can deploy it easily.
-Please feel free to submit Issues or contact me on Mastodon.
+Please feel free to submit Issues or contact me.